MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Experimental Results

 An airfoil is the cross-sectional shape of an airplane wing or a propeller/rotor/turbine blade.
 Airfoil shape optimization is crucial when designing a wing or a blade, as we usually optimize multiple 2D airfoils at different cross-sections and interpolate between sections to get the full 3D geometry.
 In this example, we use the UIUC airfoil database\footnote{\url{http://m-selig.ae.illinois.edu/ads/coord_database.html}} as our data source.
 It provides the geometries of nearly 1,600 real-world airfoil designs.
 We preprocessed and augmented the dataset similar to \cite{chen2020airfoil}, which led to a dataset of 38,802 airfoils, each of which is represented by 192 surface points (\ie, $\mathbf{x}_i\in \mathbb{R}^{192\times 2}$).
 Figure~\ref{fig:airfoil_samples}(a) shows airfoil shapes randomly drawn from the training data.
 We use two performance indicators for designing the airfoils~\textemdash~the lift coefficient ($C_L$) and the lift-to-drag ratio ($C_L/C_D$).
 These two are common objectives in aerodynamic design optimization problems and have been used in different multi-objective optimization studies~\cite{park2010optimal}.
 We use XFOIL~\cite{drela1989xfoil} for CFD simulations and compute $C_L$ and $C_D$ values\footnote{We set $C_L=C_L/C_D=0$ for unsuccessful simulations.}.
 We scaled the performance scores between 0 and 1.
 To provide the gradient of the quality function for Eq.~(\ref{eq:gradient}), we trained a neural network-based surrogate model on all 38,802 airfoils to approximate both $C_L$ and $C_D$.

 We use a residual neural network (ResNet)~\cite{he2016deep} as the surrogate model to predict the performance indicators and a B\'ezierGAN~\cite{chen2020airfoil,chen2019aerodynamic,chen2018bezier} to parameterize airfoils.
-Please refer to the appendix and the code for details on their network architectures.
-Different from the vanilla GAN's architecture, B\'ezierGAN's generator has two inputs~\textemdash~the noise vector and the \textit{latent code}, which follows the InfoGAN's setting~\cite{chen2016infogan}.
+Please refer to Appendix~B and the code for details on their network architectures.
+Different from the vanilla GAN's architecture, B\'ezierGAN's generator has two inputs~\textemdash~the \textit{latent code} $\mathbf{z}$ and the noise vector $\mathbf{z}'$, which follows the InfoGAN's setting~\cite{chen2016infogan}.
 The additional latent code provides a more disentangled representation and hence will be used as our design parameters.
-We set the noise dimension and the latent dimension to 10 and 5, respectively.
+We set the latent dimension and the noise dimension to 5 and 10, respectively.
+We sample the latent codes from a uniform distribution, \ie, $z_i\sim U(0,1)$, $i=1,...,5$.
+We sample the noise vectors from a normal distribution, \ie, $z_j'\sim \mathcal{N}(0,1)$, $j=1,...,10$.
 For simplicity, we refer to the B\'ezierGAN as a vanilla GAN and the B\'ezierGAN with the loss $\pazocal{L}_{PaD}$ as a MO-PaDGAN in the rest of the paper.
 We follow the same training configuration (\ie, training iterations, batch size, optimizer, and learning rate) as in the synthetic examples.
 For MO-PaDGAN, we set $\gamma_0=5$ and $\gamma_1=0.2$.
 We use the RBF kernel with a bandwidth of 1 in the DPP kernel matrix.